Sloomb Camp Reservations - (Ages 10 and up)

 Toddler activities - we will plan to have toddler activities throughout the weekend.

 There will be supervised activity blocks in 2 hour periods.
 You will be able to do whatever sounds fun for your family.
-Certain activities will run all day - canoes are really popular for instance and will run throughout the day.
+The agenda will be sent out via email prior to the event so that you can plan your stay.

 If you would like to recommend a special craft or would like to run a workshop, etc please email us your recommendation with the following subject line: SLOOMB CAMP - ACTIVITIES - (YOUR NAME)